2025 TAX Announcement – Please check the announcement, forms and instruction pages.

 Income Tax Comparison by Province in Canada

 Every Canadian pays federal income tax, but provincial income tax rates vary significantly.
 For a deeper breakdown of how the system works, reviewing a complete income tax guide can help you better understand how rates apply across provinces.
-In 2025, Alberta maintains a flat rate of 10% for all income levels, making it one of the most tax-friendly provinces.
+In 2026, Alberta has some of the lowest rates, starting at 8% on the first bracket, making it one of the most tax-friendly provinces.
 British Columbia and Ontario have progressive tax systems starting around 5% and increasing to over 20% for high earners.
-Quebec has one of the highest starting rates at 15%, climbing to nearly 26%.
+Quebec has one of the highest starting rates at 14%, climbing to 25.75%.
 Nova Scotia and Newfoundland also impose higher income taxes, while provinces like Saskatchewan and Manitoba maintain moderate rates.

 Sales Tax Variations: GST, PST, and HST Across Provinces